Max Malins: Saracens

 Malins made his first team debut in January 2017, coming on as a substitute against the Scarlets in the Anglo-Welsh Cup.
 Since then he has played 29 games across all competitions, with a particular focus in the Anglo-Welsh and international breaks, which caused the absence of Owen Farrell and Alex Lozowski.
 He has scored 104 points in these games.
 However while his try rate (7 in 29) has been high, his place-kicking success rate has been fairly low (63%).

 With reasonable success in his games in the 17/18 season, and an increased likelihood of both Saracens' first choice fly-halves missing games due to international duty, Malins was offered and accepted a two-year contract extension, to the end of the 2019/20 season.
-In March 2019, Malins scored all nine points for Saracens in their 9-23 defeat to the Northampton Saints in the final of the 2019 Premiership Rugby Cup.
+In March 2019, Malins scored all nine points for Saracens in their 9–23 defeat to the Northampton Saints in the final of the 2019 Premiership Rugby Cup.

 He helped Saracens win the Premiership title in 2023, scoring a try in the final as Saracens defeated Sale Sharks.

 Bristol

-He agreed a further contract extension which saw him join Bristol Bears on loan until the end of the 2020-21 season along with fellow teammate Ben Earl.
+He agreed a further contract extension which saw him join Bristol Bears on loan until the end of the 2020–21 season along with teammate Ben Earl.
 In October 2020 Malins scored a try as Bristol defeated Toulon in the final of the European Rugby Challenge Cup.
 During his spell at Bristol, Malins played primarily at fullback and has a high try scoring rate of 11 tries from 11 starts (+2 appearances off the bench) as of 21/04/21.
 Malins returned to Bristol ahead of the 2023-24 Premiership Rugby season.